Are you providing regular help to a partner, neighbour, relative or friend who is experiencing mental health issues and could not manage otherwise?

 “The citywide group is a great source of support, with a good balance of peer help and advice offered through guest speakers”

-Support is time limited to 12 months and we welcome referrals by anyone.
+Support is time limited to 12 months and we welcome referrals from anyone.

 To find out more about the Carer Support Service, how to refer and general enquiries please contact: